Convert a GeoTIFF to DEM

 Creating a 3D model in Cinema4D

-Ok, now with the two images exported, we want to create a nice terrain model.
-In Cinema, we simply create a Plane object.
-In the Attributes Manager we can enter the calculated dimensions of the patch we exported and segment our Plane into 1000 by 1000 segments to get a fairly good resolution.
-We can create a new material in the Material-Manager and call it Satellite.
-We turn off Reflectance and open the satellite image in the Color tab under Texture.
-We can already drop this material onto our plane.
+Ok, now with the two exported images we want to create a nice terrain model.
+In Cinema we simply create a Plane object.
+In the Attributes Manager we can enter the calculated dimensions of the exported patch and segment our plane into 1000 x 1000 segments to get a fairly good resolution.
+We can create a new material in the Material Manager and name it Satellite.
+Disable Reflectance and open the satellite image in the Color tab under Texture.
+We can already drop this material on our plane.

-Now we need to calculate our height.
-For this, we create a Displacer Object and put hierarchically under the Plane.
-In the Object Properties tab we can enter the selected height under Height.
-The selected height is the max number shown in QGIS on the gray band in the Layers tab.
-In Cinema 4D in the Shading tab, we can open our DEM under Shader.
+Now we have to calculate our height.
+In the Object Properties tab under Height we can enter the selected height.
+The selected height is the maximum number shown in QGIS on the grey band in the Layers tab.
+In Cinema 4D in the Shading tab we can open our DEM under Shader.
 There it is!
-Our own terrain model with which we can do whatever we want.
+Our own terrain model that we can do whatever we want with.